Conference Day One

 11:30 am KAN-001, a Complex Consortium Live Biotherapeutic Product to Augment Cancer Therapy

-• Kyle Jacoby Vice President of Clinical Research, Kanvas Biosciences
+• Kyle Jacoby Vice President of Clinical Research, Kanvas Bio

 Synopsis